vim-voom/kintterToys/README.md

 `Ctrl-Tab` switches between Log and Results.

-### "|" separates multiple directories and search queries
+### "|" separates multiple directories and search strings

-Character `|` is used to separate multiple directories and search queries (except when match mode is RegExp).
-This applies to the following fields:
+Character `|` is used to separate multiple directories and search strings in most entry fields.
+The exceptions are: when match mode is RegExp, in field "Line" in filter "Content".

+`|` is a separator in the following fields unless match mode is RegExp:

 * "**Directories:**". `|` separates multiple directories to search.
   Example: `~/.config | ~/.local` .